TiciaD/JavaPractice/Mortgage_Calculator/README.md

+## Overview
+#### Program made using Java basics including
+- Variables and Constants
+- Primitive and Reference Types
+- Casting
+- Numbers and Strings
+- Reading Input

+ No input validation is handled yet
 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.